j4asper/ShareX-Uploader/README.md

 ## Configuring ShareX

+### Image and File Uploader

 In the ShareX main menu, click the "Destinations" tab in the left hand side panel.
 Then choose the option at the buttom "Custom uploader settings".
 Choose the option to import a config from a URl, and paste this URL into the text field: `https://raw.githubusercontent.com/j4asper/ShareX-Uploader/main/sharex-config.json`.
 Then the base config should be loaded now, and you can now replace all instances of `example.com` to your domain.
 Remember to include the port of your docker container if it's different from `80` or `443`.
+Now to use the custom uploader, click the "Destinations" tab again, then when hovering over "Image uploader" you can select "Custom Image Uploader".
+You can also use the custom image uplaoder to upload files, when in the "Destinations", select "File uploader" and then select "Custom File Uploader", this will use the image uploader as if it were a file uploader.

 ## To-Do

 - [ ] Add Delete endpoint with token authentication (Probably with web UI)
+- [ ] Add URL-Shortener functionality
 - [ ] Add pastebin-like functionality